ShmuelRonen/ComfyUI_wav2lip/README.md

 ## Features

 - Lip-syncing of videos using the Wav2Lip model
-- Face detection and enhancement using GFPGAN
+- Face detection and enhancement using GFPGAN or CodeFormer
 - Adjustable fidelity for face enhancement
 - Support for various face detection models